Pankajtanwarbanna/scream-to-unlock/README.md

 - Feedback based on how loud you were

 ## Coming Soon 🚀
 **Custom Website Blocking** - Add your own websites to block!
 This feature is currently in progress and has been submitted to the Chrome Web Store.
 It should be live in a couple of days.
-Refer to this PR - https://github.com/Pankajtanwarbanna/scream-to-unlock/pull/2

 ## Built with ❤️ by